 3) Identify the reason/ purpose of mentoring

 The direct manager identifies the broad objective of mentoring an employee in step 1.
 Step 3 is the result of the analysis in step 2 where a detailed evaluation is carried out.
-The reason of the mentoring is now more specific and self explanatory.
+The reason for the mentoring is now more specific and self-explanatory.
 So, this step deals with narrowing down the employee needs of mentoring to a very basic level.
 Now, we know the exact competencies to develop therefore, we can exactly proceed in the right direction with minimum chances of failure.

 Mentors and mentees meet either face-to-face if they share the same workplace or online if they are geographically distant.
 As mentoring is relatively long-term, once or twice meetings a week are usually sufficient.
 The interaction doesn’t need to be very formal as it is personalized.

 5) Make changes to the plan accordingly

 As the process advances, make changes according to the progress of the mentee.
 Keep notes of every meeting and suggest the strategies correspondingly.
 Remember the mentoring plan should have flexibility for making adjustments.
 At each step, tailor the plan according to the personal and professional needs & performance of the employee.

 Providing feedback is both an on-going activity and the last step.
 Not only the mentor needs to provide the feedback but also the mentee.
-Mentor needs to provide feedback to employee and his manager during the program.
+The mentor needs to provide feedback to the employee and his manager during the program.
 Both mentor and mentee need to discuss the outcomes of the last meeting so as to assess the standing of employee development.
-At the end of the program, mentor should submit final report to HR which contains the mentoring planner & log, highlighting all mentoring activities and discussion notes.
+At the end of the program, the mentor should submit the final report to HR which contains the mentoring planner & log, highlighting all mentoring activities and discussion notes.

 Utilize the feedback obtained from the mentoring program to improve the entire program in the future.